Skip to content

 Dizzout LogoDizzout

-Back to Blog
+Back to blog

 Can You Train Your Way Out of Motion Sickness?
 What the Science Says

-Some people never get carsick.
-Sailors talk about “getting their sea legs.”
-Fighter pilots, figure skaters and gymnasts spin, roll and pull g-forces that would leave most of us green — and barely flinch.
-Which raises a genuinely useful question: is motion tolerance something you're just born with, or can you train it?
+It is what sailors mean by "getting their sea legs."
+Fighter pilots, figure skaters and gymnasts spin, roll and pull g-forces that would leave most of us green, and barely flinch.
+Understanding why tells you a lot about how to prepare for a trip.

 Why motion tolerance is trainable

 Motion sickness comes from a sensory mismatch: your inner ear detects motion your eyes don't confirm (or vice versa), and your brain reads the conflict as an alarm.
 The key insight is that the brain isn't stuck with its current sensitivity.
-Expose it to that mismatch repeatedly and gradually, and it learns to stop sounding the alarm — a process called habituation.
+Expose it to that mismatch repeatedly and gradually, and it learns to stop sounding the alarm, a process called habituation.

 This isn't folk wisdom.
-A controlled study of visual–vestibular habituation found large reductions in motion sickness that persisted for weeks to months after training.
-A more recent trial in students found that structured vestibular function training measurably lowered motion sensitivity in standardized motion tests — with essentially no side effects.
+A controlled study of visual-vestibular habituation found large reductions in motion sickness that persisted for weeks to months after training.
+A more recent trial in students found that structured vestibular function training measurably lowered motion sensitivity in standardized motion tests, with essentially no side effects.
 It's the same principle behind the vestibular rehabilitation therapy used for chronic dizziness.

 The people who train it on purpose

 You can see habituation at work in anyone whose job or sport demands motion tolerance.
 Astronauts are famously motion-sick in their first days in orbit and adapt within about a week.
 Pilots train through it.
-Figure skaters and dancers do dozens of spins in practice and gradually stop feeling dizzy — their brains have learned to down-weight the confusing vestibular signal.
-Sailors' “sea legs” are the same adaptation, built over a few days at sea.
+Figure skaters and dancers do dozens of spins in practice and gradually stop feeling dizzy, their brains have learned to down-weight the confusing vestibular signal.
+Sailors' "sea legs" are the same adaptation, built over a few days at sea.

 The common thread: short, repeated, progressively harder exposure, not one overwhelming session.
 Push a little past comfortable, let your system recover, repeat.
 Do too much too fast and you just feel miserable without adapting faster.